LISA MCCORKELL NAMED TO NATURE’S 10: TEN PEOPLE WHO HELPED SHAPE SCIENCE IN 2022

 The Patient-Led Research Collaborative is thrilled that Lisa’s efforts to advance advocacy and research into Long COVID, ME/CFS, and related illnesses is being recognized, and are proud and honored to have her as a leader.

-About Patient-Led Research Collaborative: Patient-Led Research Collaborative (PLRC) is a multi-disciplinary group of people with lived experience of Long COVID, formed together in April 2020 through the Body Politic COVID-19 Support Group, who were the first to conduct research on Long COVID.
-PLRC’s work thus far has resulted in the identification of key symptoms, comorbidities, and possible treatment options for Long COVID.
+About Patient-Led Research Collaborative: Patient-Led Research Collaborative (PLRC) is a multi-disciplinary group of people with lived experience of Long COVID, formed together in April 2020 through the Body Politic COVID-19 Support Group, and were the first to conduct research on Long COVID.
+PLRC’s work thus far has resulted in the identification of key symptoms, timeline, comorbidities, and possible treatment options for Long COVID, as well as a $4.8 million fund for biomedical research with awards decided by patients, a publication of patient-generated hypotheses, and research into the impact of reinfections, identifying Long Covid phenotypes, Long Covid impact in LMIC countries, and others.
 They have presented their work to the World Health Organization, United States House of Representatives, National Institutes of Health, and Centers for Disease Control and Prevention, and have influenced Long COVID clinical guidelines and legislation.
 For more on PLRC, visit patientledresearch.com.